jmkvieri/BBLoP/README.md

 # Structure

 The user can download the whole contents in bulk, with all of the analyses designed to be run on a script-by-script basis.
-The repository is organised into four main sections as follows:
+The repository is organised into five main sections in accordance with the organisation of the manuscript (e.g., with 1-part1 containing the code used in Part I of the manuscript), as follows:

 | FOLDER                                 | DESCRIPTION                                                                                   |
 |----------------------------------------|--------------------------|